The Best 10 Books for Inner Child Healing

 I had, what felt like, a hole in my stomach.
 Sometimes I would place my hand on my abdomen area and feel a heartbeat pounding.

+It was a chronic ache.
 I remember thinking, “My soul literally hurts.”

 And it did.
 It definitely did.